rvildanov93/fb2-book-renamer/README.md

 Also you have to install [langdetect](https://pypi.org/project/langdetect/) python module via console command `pip install langdetect`.

 ## Usage
-First of all you have to copy directory path of your zipped books folder to paste it in the script later.
+First you have to copy directory path of your zipped books folder to paste it in the script later.
 In the example bellow directory path is `C:\Users\RAMIL\Desktop\books`.

 <img src ="https://raw.githubusercontent.com/rvildanov93/fb2-file-renamer/master/img/zipped_folder_.png">